Atry/scalajs-all-in-one-template/README.md

 [![Build Status](https://travis-ci.org/Atry/scalajs-all-in-one-template.svg?branch=master)](https://travis-ci.org/Atry/scalajs-all-in-one-template)
 [![Open in Gitpod](https://img.shields.io/badge/Gitpod-open%20in%20an%20online%20IDE-%230092CF.svg )](https://gitpod.io/#https://github.com/Atry/scalajs-all-in-one-template)

-This repository is a template of the basic structure for a Scala.js web project, contains all the best technologies in Scala.js community since 2019:
+This repository is a template of the basic structure for a Scala.js web project, contains all the best technologies in Scala.js community until 2020:

 * [Sbt](https://scala-sbt.org) is the build tool.
 * [Scala.js](https://www.scala-js.org/) to compile [Scala](https://scala-lang.org) to JavaScript.